Estecka/mc-Variants-CIT-wiki/Asset-Generation.md

 Custom tooting models can be provided with a `_tooting` suffix.
 Do note that this a **SUFFIX**, unlike the vanilla goat horn which uses `tooting_` as a *prefix*.

+### Preset: `item_model/spear`
+Creates models and items states similar to the vanilla spear.
+This expects additional textures suffixed with:
+- `_in_hand`.

+**This preset is functional only on MC 1.21.11 and onward.**

 ### Preset: `item_model/trident`
 Creates models and items states similar to the vanilla trident.

-Each variant should also provide a texture suffixed with:
+This expects additional textures suffixed with:
 - `_in_hand`

-or baked models suffixed with:
+or additional baked models suffixed with:
 - `_in_hand`
 - `_throwing`

 The auto-generated `_throwing` model will use the `_in_hand` texture.

 Generated models will have the same shape as the vanilla trident, and expect a similarly formatted texture.
-Unlike vanilla, **the `_in_hand` texture must be located in the same folder as the GUI textures**.
+**Unlike vanilla, the `_in_hand` texture must be located in the same folder as the GUI textures**.

 ### Preset: `item_model/trident_gui_only`
-Creates models for a trident, but only replace the inventory texture.
-The in-hand model will use the vanilla trident model and texture.
+Creates item models for a trident, but only replace the inventory texture.
+The in-hand model will use the vanilla model and texture.

 ### Preset: `equipment/humanoid`
 Creates two-layers equipment models for humanoid armors.
-Each variant can provide textures for the following layers:
+This expects textures for the following layers:
 - `humanoid/`
 - `humanoid_leggings/`

 ### Preset: `equipment/elytra`
 Creates single-layer equipment models for an elytra.
 The elytra will use the player's cape texture if any.
-Each variant can provide textures for the following layers:
+This expects textures for the following layers:
 - `wings/`

 ### Preset: `equipment/saddle`
 Creates equipment models for a saddle which supports all animals.
-Each variant can provide textures for the following layers:
+This expects textures for the following layers:
 - `camel_saddle/`
 - `donkey_saddle/`
 - `horse_saddle/`